 Biography / Current Research

-Daniel completed his B.A (HONS) in Law with History at Keele University in 2005.
-The following year Keele awarded him a scholarship to undertake an M.Phil in Law, which he completed in 2008.
-His thesis, entitled: 'Universal human rights: a defence', provided a normative justification of the foundations of human rights and defended human rights approaches against charges of parochialism, utopianism, and speciesism.
+Daniel completed his B.A (HONS) in Law with History at Keele University in 2005 and was awarded a scholarship to undertake an M.Phil in Law at the same institution the following year.
+His thesis, completed in 2008, was entitled: 'Universal human rights: a defence'.
+With this Daniel provided a normative justification of the foundations of human rights and defended human rights approaches against charges of parochialism, utopianism, and speciesism.

-Daniel currently leads tutorials in the undergraduate module the Individual and the State.
+Daniel currently leads tutorials in two undergraduate modules;

 International Human Rights

 Lowe, Daniel, 2007.
 'Human Rights as the Completion of Nature: a Nietzchean approach' (Keele University, ILPJ Conference)

 Lowe, Daniel, 2012.
 'Actualising Universal Human Rights' (Durham University, HRC Conference Paper)

 Lowe, Daniel, 2013 ‘A Human Right to Health; Theory in Practice’ (Durham University, CELLS Conference Paper)